The Forest School

 DON’T CLIMB IN BAD WEATHER

+Precipitation makes things slippery.
+This includes heavy fog.
+When a tree is slippery, the chance of falling is greatly increased.
+Trees can also be slippery if there is dew or frost.
 Wind can cause the tree to sway, especially the top half.
 This swaying increases the chances of losing your grip and falling.
 Do not climb or be near a tree at all during a thunderstorm.